run-nan/open-docs/docs/abilities/business/ONES-API-operation/ONES-API-hijacking.md

 Sometimes we need to change the performance of certain behaviors in the ONES, add some operations before and after a certain behavior or replace the behavior itself to meet business.
 The plugin can use the ONES API hijacking ability to support all ONES API, such as prefix hijacking, subffix hijacking and replace API;

+- Replace API, the plugin can "replace" an ONES API, allowing the plugin to fully customize a request from ONES.
 - Prefix hijacking means that when the request enters ONES, it will be forwarded to the plugin before it is processed.
 After the request is modified by the plugin, it will be sent back to ONES and continue to execute the original logic.
 It is generally used to modify the parameters of the request, or to check the request for verification

-- Subffix hijacking means that when the request is processed in ONES, it will be passed to the plugin.
-After the plugin modifies its content, it will be sent back to ONES and returned to the requester.
-Generally used to process the response content.
+- Subffix hijacking means that when the request is processed in the ONES, a notification will be sent to the plugin.
+The plugin can perform some post-processing at this time, but cannot modify the response content

-- Replace API, the plugin can "replace" an ONES API, allowing the plugin to fully customize a request from ONES.

 hijack and replace are relatively low-level operations, which may cause unknown risks to ONES function.
 Generally speaking, the use of ONES API hijacking ability is considered only if other abilities do not meet the requirements.